Unboxed-Software/solana-course/content/pda.md

 We’ll need to define two new structs to enable commenting.

 1. `MovieCommentCounter` - to store a counter for the number of comments associated with a review
-2. `MovieComment` - to store the movie review address a comment is associated with and the content of the comment
+2. `MovieComment` - to store data associated with each comment

 To begin, let’s bring into scope `Pubkey` from the `solana_program` crate.
 Update `use solana_program` at the top of `state.rs` with the following: